 Introduction to spina bifida:

 Before many women even realize that they are pregnant, their unborn baby’s neural tube has formed and closed at both ends.
 This tube will become the baby’s spinal cord.
+When this process goes wrong, it can lead to spina bifida.

 What is spina bifida?